39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 26. Pumpkin Toddy

-Design a warm and pumpkin-flavored drink to heat your insides.
-While this beverage is best served hot, you can also serve it cold.
+A bourbon cocktail that doubles as a warm-up for chilly nights.
 Blend two ounces of bourbon, 15 ounces of pumpkin puree, two tablespoons of honey, a tablespoon of lemon juice.
-One mixed, heat it up in a saucepan over medium heat with 80 ml of water until the concoction is simmering.
-Garnish with citrus slices and cinnamon sticks, just like a new kind of hot toddy!
+Once mixed, heat it up in a saucepan over medium heat with 80 ml of water until the concoction is simmering.
+Garnish with citrus slices and cinnamon sticks, just like a new kind of hot toddy.
+While it’s best served hot, you can also serve it cold.

 27. The Last Campfire